 © Linden Tree B&B

-In Gaspé, the William Wakeham House, built in 1860, will charm you with its distinctive cut-stone structure, unique in Gaspésie, and its warm hospitality.
+In Gaspé, Auberge William Wakeham, built in 1860, will charm you with its distinctive cut-stone structure, unique in Gaspésie, and its warm hospitality.
 Head out to the terrace to admire the stunning view of Gaspé Bay and the York River and enjoy market cuisine in the dining room.
 If you have a sweet tooth, you won’t want to miss their homemade desserts and ice cream.

 Located in the heart of Tadoussac, La Galouïne Inn and Restaurant is within walking distance of all the attractions in the village.
-This establishment offers cosy rooms as well as regional cuisine—enjoy bistro fare on the patio accompanied by draft beer.
-You can also purchase homemade delicacies from their market—you will undoubtedly want to take some of these goodies home with you!
+This establishment offers cozy rooms as well as regional cuisine—enjoy bistro fare on the patio accompanied by draft beer.
+You can also purchase homemade delicacies from their market—you’ll undoubtedly want to take some of these goodies home with you!